catalin-hanga/simulink-AI-agent/README.md

 - run the simulation
 - move a block in a certain direction (up, down, left, right), by a specific length (expressed in cm)
 - provide information about an existing model (such as what blocks it has, and whether they are connected)

+The agent is able to accept inputs in the form of both text and audio.

 ## 2. Setup Enviroment